Dnjiru/Triangle-Tracker-Wk2IP/readme.md

 Please reach out for collaboration, consultation or just "Hi, Let's have Coffee."}

+## Authors Information
+{David Mwaniki Njiru, is a full stack development student.He recently enrolled for Web and Mobile Apps development.
+A Journey that has opened his vision into a new horizon.
+He has a background in Electrical and Mechanical Services in Data Centres and High Critical Enviroment.
+He has been working in the Telcom Industry for the last 7Years.}

 ### License
 *{This application use MIT License.}*
 Copyright (c) {2019} **{List of contributors; Mwaniki.
 Sam.
 Moringa School}**